Tuition & Financial Aid

 Financial Aid and Scholarships

 The College of Law offers more than 3 million scholarship dollars each year.
 These range from a few thousand dollars to the full cost of tuition.
-For the last ten years, 100% of Cincinnati Law students have retained their full scholarship for all three years.
+For the last eleven years, 100% of Cincinnati Law students have retained their full scholarship for all three years.
 By offering scholarships to students, we’re able to provide a high-quality law school education to those who would otherwise not be able to afford it.

 To learn more about scholarships, visit our Scholarships page.
 Here you can find scholarships associated with the College of Law along with dozens of external opportunities for which you can apply.